bart-kneepkens/Issues/README.md

 - 📖 Read up on issues
 - 📝 Respond appropriately by passing legislations
 - 📈 Keep track of your nation and its characteristics
-- 🌍 Vote on World Assembly resolutions
+- 🌍 Read and vote on World Assembly resolutions
 - 📦 Comes with a widget that displays issues on the home screen

 # ⏰ Future releases